Clarifai/clarifai-cpp-grpc/README.md

 ## Further documentation

 See the *API GUIDE* section in [the Clarifai documentation](https://docs.clarifai.com) to find out how to implement a specific functionality.
-There you can find code examples in programming languages other than C++, and since they all share the same structure (requests, responses, methods all have the same fields) it should be relatively straightforward to translate the provided code examples to C++.
+The code examples are in programming languages other than C++, and since different languages differ only in syntax but share the structure (requests, responses, methods all have the same fields) it should be relatively straightforward to translate the code examples to C++.

+Also see, in the [example_usage](https://github.com/Clarifai/clarifai-cpp-grpc/tree/master/tests) subdirectory, an example project showing how to use the library.